howerj/liblisp/liblisp.md

 up to the users to implement.
 The interpreter is currently slightly over 5000 lines in of C formatted with "GNU indent", and under it with the way I like the code formatted.

+The count does not include the modules, experimental code or the unit tests in [unit.c][] and these are not part of the core interpreter, these should grow as large as possible!

 * Extensible